Why is Protein Important?

 The amount of protein one needs per day all comes down to personal fitness and health goals.
 Commonly quoted recommendations are 56 grams per day for men and 46 grams per day for women in a normal diet.
-For example, you could get 46 grams/day in 1 serving of low-fat Greek yogurt, a 4 oz. serving of lean chicken breast and a bowl of cereal with skim milk.
+For example, you could get 46 grams/day in 1 serving of low-fat Greek yogurt, a 4 oz. serving of chicken breast and a bowl of cereal and skim milk.

 the bottom line